fastlane/docs/docs/best-practices/gitignore.md

 ## Gitignore

-If you use git, it is recommended to keep the _fastlane_ configuration files in your repository.
+If you use Git, it is recommended to keep the _fastlane_ configuration files in your repository.
 You may want to add the following lines to your `.gitignore` file to exclude some generated and temporary files:

 ```no-highlight
 # fastlane specific